mcampi111/VestibularLoss/README.md

 # VestibularLoss
-Repository with data and code of the paper "Vestibular impairment in children with profound hearing loss before cochlear implantation: prevalence and impact on postural and motor development."
+Repository with R code of the paper "Vestibular impairment in children with profound hearing loss before cochlear implantation: prevalence and impact on postural and motor development."
+Data are available under request.

 # Abstract